All About The Water Cycle - How Does It Work?

 You can see a similar kind of thing at home.
 Set a glass of cold water on a hot day and observe what happens.
 Water forms outside of the glass.
 That water didn't go some way or another spill through the glass!
 It originated from the air.
 Water vapor in the warm air transforms into liquid when it touches the cold glass.

 Condensation is the process when gas changes into a liquid.
-In the water cycle, water vapor in the atmosphere condenses and becomes liquid.
+In the water cycle, atmospheric water vapor condenses and becomes liquid.
 This process occurs in the atmosphere or at ground level.
 Clouds form as water vapor condenses or becomes more concentrated (dense).
 Then, water vapor condenses around tiny particles called cloud condensation nuclei (CCN).
 CCN can be specks of dust, salt, or pollutants.

 Like evaporation, condensation is also driven by the sun.
 As the water vapor cools, it reaches its maximum saturation point.
-Air pressure also significantly impacts the dew point of an area.
+The air pressure also significantly impacts the dew point of an area.

 How important is it?